vaidashi/career-development-curriculum/module_four/meetup_involvement_guidelines.md

 Pick a Meetup that sounds interesting

 OR

 Look for kinds of topics have been covered at this Meetup recently -- how could you contribute?

 #### Utilize Your Network
-* Mentor Ian Douglas frequently includes Turing students and alumni as speakers at the Boulder Python meetup
-* See what other meetups that Turing community members are involved in
+Who do you know who is involved in See what other meetups that Turing community members are involved in

 #### Prepare Your Talk
 A great way to approach your talk is to utilize the format of “here’s what I learned when I tried to _______."
 This is how you've learned from other developers and how they will learn from you.